BW PolyureaProtective CoatingsContact

 02

-Review BW8008 coverage and BW3-319 spray coating build during application.
+Review primer coverage and spray coating build before topcoat application.

 • Continuous primer film